nagisa77/yt-dlp-translate/README.md

 4. Adjust `config.yaml` to define the playlist name, output directory and download options.
 If YouTube requests a sign-in to confirm you're not a bot, set `cookies_from_browser` under the `download` section to let yt-dlp authenticate using your browser cookies.
+The extracted cookies will be saved to `youtube_cookies.txt` in the project directory for reuse.

 5. Run the helper: